corefan/xenko-docs/manual/ui/editor.md

 ### UI libraries

-All the libraries that exists in the current project appear in the list.
+All the libraries in the current project are in the list of UI libraries.

+> [!Note]
-Note: there is always at least the standard library of all existing UI elements.
+> The standard library of UI elements is always in the list.

 ### Visual tree